flipkart-incubator/fk-visual-search/README.md

 # fk-visual-search
 This code allows you to train the Visnet model.
 Visnet, trained on Flipkart's proprietary internal dataset, powers Visual Recommendations at Flipkart.
 On the publically available dataset, [Street2Shop](http://tamaraberg.com/street2shop/), Visnet achieves state-of-the-art results.
+[Here](https://arxiv.org/abs/1703.02344) is the link to the arXiv tech report.

 In this Repo, we have open-sourced the following:
 * Training prototxts of Visnet